-2005/2006.6 In the Italian league, nearly three quarters of all yellow cards were awarded for violent fouls ("assault"), while in the UEFA data the proportion is close to two thirds.
+Figure 1 illustrates the causes of yellow cards in the Italian league during the 2005/2006, 2006/2007 and 2007/2008 seasons, and in the UEFA Champions League in 2004/2005 and 2005/2006.3 In the Italian league, nearly three quarters of all yellow cards were awarded for violent fouls ("assault"), while in the UEFA data the proportion is close to two thirds.
 A large share of the non-violent fouls are for unsporting behavior, some of which is so aggressive as to seek to provoke a violent response (e.g., humiliating an opponent), and thus could also be interpreted as acts of violence.

 While we also examine red card fouls as a measure violent conduct in this paper, the relatively low incidence of red cards means that we employ it as a secondary measure.
-A second yellow card in the same match leads to a red card dismissal, and in cases of egregious behavior a red card may be assigned without the yellow card warning.7 When a player is expelled, no replacement is permitted, so his team must complete the match short one player.
+A second yellow card in the same match leads to a red card dismissal, and in cases of egregious behavior a red card may be assigned without the yellow card warning.
+When a player is expelled, no replacement is permitted, so his team must complete the match short one player.
 The UEFA Champions League data indicate that 35% of red cards were given without prior warnings.
-In another league where data are available, 40% of red cards were directly awarded for exceptionally violent fouls ("assault"), 19% for "professional fouls" (a deliberate act of foul play, usually to prevent an opponent scoring and sometimes violent), with the rest for "other unsporting acts".8
+In another league where data are available, 40% of red cards were directly awarded for exceptionally violent fouls ("assault"), 19% for "professional fouls" (a deliberate act of foul play, usually to prevent an opponent scoring and sometimes violent), with the rest for "other unsporting acts".5